HOME / / City Guide / Is Living in Manhattan Safe? A Comprehensive Guide

 Chelsea

-There are 11.40 crimes per 1,000 Chelsea residents, and the community is 93% safer when compared to the average American city.
+• The neighborhood experiences roughly 11.4 crimes per 1,000 residents, making it 93% safer than the average American city.

 Lenox Hill